Farama-Foundation/Gymnasium-Robotics/README.md

 * `desired_goal` - The goal that the agent has to achieved
 * `achieved_goal` - The goal that the agent has currently achieved instead.
 The objective of the environments is for this value to be close to `desired_goal`

 This API also exposes the function of the reward, as well as the terminated and truncated signals to re-compute their values with different goals.
-This is functionality is useful for algorithms that use Hindsight Experience Replay (HER).
+This functionality is useful for algorithms that use Hindsight Experience Replay (HER).

 The following example demonstrates how the exposed reward, terminated, and truncated functions can be used to re-compute the values with substituted goals.
 The info dictionary can be used to store